 An example of intervening factors would be if a defendant ran a red light, causing a car to have to slam on its brakes to avoid a collision.
 The car behind the braking vehicle then swerves out of the way to avoid a collision, striking a pedestrian.
 The original driver who ran the red light may argue that the pedestrian being struck was not a foreseeable consequence of running the light.

-If you or a loved one has been injured by someone else’s negligence, contact the Indianapolis personal injury lawyers of the Hankey Law Office at 317-634-8565.
+If you or a loved one has been injured by someone else’s negligence, contact the Indianapolis personal injury lawyers of Hankey Marks & Crider at 317-634-8565.